-There is an increased risk of probable dementia for CE/MPA.
+There is an increased risk of probable dementia from CE/MPA.
+It is unknown whether these findings apply to estrogen-alone therapy.

 Gallbladder disease

 A 2- to 4-fold increase in the risk of gallbladder disease requiring surgery in postmenopausal women receiving estrogens has been reported.